 14. L-Bracket: A 90-degree bracket that enables a column to easily be fastened to the structure it is supporting at both the top and bottom

-15. Bearing Plate: A metal plate which sits between the column and the structure it is supporting to take pressure off of support area.
-A common example is a bearing plate being utilized so that an aluminum column does not dig into a vinyl porch
+15. Bearing Plate: A metal plate that sits between the column and the structure it is supporting to take pressure off of the support area.
+A common example is a bearing plate being utilized so that an aluminum column does not dig into a vinyl porch.

 Whether you are talking aluminum columns or an alternate material, columns offer support for a roof or overhang in your project…just as we are ready to offer you support.
 Confused by anything above?
 We are happy to help answer any questions you may have regarding your next home improvement project, simply give us a call at 800-548-8656 or contact us here.